karimothman6/BuildingEUI/README.md

 # BuildingEUI
-You can test the app [here](https://karimothman6-buildingeui-app-y7j9bm.streamlit.app/)
+You can review the code from [here](https://github.com/karimothman6/BuildingEUI/blob/master/Data%20Analysis%20%26%20Machine%20Learning.ipynb)